OPALX-project/OPALX-project.github.io/git-usage.md

   TBW
 * **branch**
   **Branches** are a basic concept in Git.
 Usually multiple branches exist in the same Git repository.
 A **branch** makes it possible to implement changes without impacting other branches.
 We use branches to separate code for different versions.
 For example in the _OPAL_ upstream repository we have the branches `OPAL-2.0`, `OPAL2.2`, `master`...
 Another use-case for branches is to fix bugs, code cleanup and small code changes in general.
 The lifetime of these branches should be short.
+* **protected branches**
+  A **protected branch** is a branch you are **not** allowed to push to.
+The master branch and all branches for the different versions are protected.
+Changes to protected branches must be done via merge requests!

 ## Fixing issues in central repository